MakeSchool-Tutorials/Node-Reddit-Clone/P10-Vote-On-A-Post/content.md

 # Submitting a Form Through AJAX

 We start by adding a vote up form to our post.
-But this form, remember, needs to be su
+But this form, remember, needs to be submitted via AJAX without refreshing the page.

 ```html
 <li class="list-group-item">